GrammarViz2/grammarviz2_site/src/morea/anomaly/experience-a2.md

 ## 4. Discussion.
 We discussed three ways to discover time series anomaly (i.e., discord).
-As shown, the RRA algorithm is less sensitive to the parameters selection.
+As shown, the RRA algorithm is faster than other discord discovery techniques;
+in addition, RRA is less sensitive to the parameters selection than the rule-density curve technique.

 ## 5. The R code to combine all three plots into a nice figure.